A military spouse has to be a “go with the flow” kind of person.

 I didn’t really know what my options were until I met all the amazing spouses in my communities, and I realized that being a military spouse doesn’t stop me at all.
 In fact, we have all kinds of opportunities available to us.

-Life coaches, bloggers, web designers, crafters, event planners, photographers, you name it.
+Life coaches, bloggers, web designers, crafters, event planners, photographers, dog sitters you name it.
+This is your chance to sell a service that you’re really good at doing.

 One of the greatest ideas I’ve seen is military spouses who run their own businesses, or who pursued hobbies and turned them into small businesses.
 These can be done from home, or anywhere really.
 My favorite thing about this is that it gives you the freedom to work and bring in income while having the flexibility to be a stay at home parent.